DMTF/Redfish-Tools/doc-generator/tests/samples/profile_mode/registry_mapping/README.txt

-This example consists of the NetworkPort schema plus supporting schemas, with some properties deleted so there's no need to traverse further.
-It was a quick way of getting some schema data to use for profile_mode tests.
+This example consists of some profiles and a faked-up registry file.
+It's used to exercise the mapping of a URI space for registries to a local path.
+The test that uses this doesn't actually read anything from the NetworkPort directory, as it stops after attempting to read the registry data.